-In most cases, applications under section 36 of the Surface Rights Act are decided by a Panel of the Board solely on written evidence presented with the application.
+In most cases, applications under section 36 of the Surface Rights Act are decided by a panel of the Tribunal solely on written evidence presented with the application.

-Your completed application and any documents you submit in support of your claim are part of the evidence that is considered by the Panel when making a decision.
-It is your responsibility to make sure that you provide us with all documentation you want the Panel to consider.
+Your completed application and any documents you submit in support of your claim are part of the evidence that is considered by the panel when making a decision.
+It is your responsibility to make sure that you provide all documentation you want the panel to consider with your application.

-Please be aware that the Board may, at its discretion, decide to direct the Minister to pay full amount, reduced amount, or not pay at all.
+Please be aware that the Tribunal may, at its discretion, decide to direct the minister to pay the full amount, a reduced amount, or not pay at all.

 We will notify you in writing once a decision has issued on your application.